 The contract between UNITE HERE HEALTH and Kaiser Permanente will govern how Kaiser benefits are paid and administered.
 If there is any discrepancy between any information about the Kaiser benefits provided by UNITE HERE HEALTH and the Kaiser contract, the Kaiser contract will govern.
-The Kaiser evidence of coverage you get when you enroll in Kaiser will explain the rules that apply to your benefits.
+The Kaiser evidence of coverage you get when you enroll in one of the Kaiser options will explain the rules that apply to your benefits.